GerritCodeReview/docker-gerrit/README.md

 #### Step-1: Run Gerrit docker init setup from docker

-Uncomment in docker-compose.yaml the Gerrit init step entrypoint and run Gerrit with docker-compose in foreground.
+Uncomment the `command: init` option in docker-compose.yaml and run Gerrit with docker-compose in foreground.

 ```